StanGirard/HackRSA/README.md

 I found out that the complexity of the basic implementation of Batch GCD is X^2

 You can find the results in MultiplyCerts.htlm

+### Batch GCD Implementation

+> Working on a C++ implementation with GMP for arbitrary long number.
+For 20M certificates with end up with numbers that have 4*10^10 digits.

+If you want to know more, please send me an email to girard.stanislas@gmail.com